ukgov-equality-hub/smc-son/son/content/mobility_outcomes/education/absolute_educational_mobility.md

 Summary main findings

 ## Text
-In 2020, 39% of people had higher qualifications than their parents, and 26% had lower qualifications.

 For people whose parents had no qualifications, 70% had some qualifications themselves, and 18% had a university degree.

 People whose parents had a university degree were more likely to have a degree themselves (64%) than people whose